Funeral Directors Category: Wales

 Their gentle, sympathetic and empowering approach is a refreshing change from many of the less forward-looking companies in the area.
 If you want to work with a company that puts you first and foremost, you will find the new look Tom Owen and Son exactly the right funeral director to meet your need.

-- Your first call will be answered by Tristan, Kelly or Chris, occasionally Scott if he is in the office.
+- Your first call will be answered by Tristan, Kelly, Chris, Victoria or James, and occasionally Scott if he is in the office.

 - Home visits – of course if this is your preference.